U.S. customers scramble to replace Rusal metal after sanctions

-NEW YORK, April 18 (Reuters) - U.S. customers of Rusal are scrambling to figure out how to replace supply from the Russian company after U.S. sanctions on the world’s second-largest aluminum producer caused prices to spike to a seven-year high, the companies and metals analysts said.
+NEW YORK (Reuters) - U.S. customers of Rusal are scrambling to figure out how to replace supply from the Russian company after U.S. sanctions on the world’s second-largest aluminum producer caused prices to spike to a seven-year high, the companies and metals analysts said.

 Morgan Stanley estimates Rusal supplied approximately 9 percent of U.S. aluminum imports in 2017.